 Why would I want monitoring for all three credit bureaus?

-In my IdentityForce vs LifeLock comparison, one of the biggest deciding factors is the fact that IdentityForce always gives subscribers access to credit monitoring from all three credit bureaus.
-This is an advantage when trying to protect your identity, because it is possible that the odd occurrence with your personal information may only appear at one credit bureau.
+Receiving credit monitoring from all three credit bureaus is an advantage when trying to protect your identity, because it is possible that the odd occurrence with your personal information may only appear at one credit bureau.
 If you don’t have access to all three bureaus for monitoring, you might miss this oddity, creating a delay that could leave your identity vulnerable.

 Do credit cards offer identity theft protection?